 “Everyone thinks an agile work environment is like having a sofa, fancy chairs, and a Starbucks in the office.
 This is not agility.
 Agility relates to constant change.” – Thomas Glatte

 To create an agile work environment, you need to build a system to support it.
 When Thomas is working on a restructuring project, he uses a “digital building twin”.
 This is a mockup of the building and the movement of employees.
 Having this information allows him to modify the layout according to the needs of the building.
 Additionally, there must be a team that can plan for these new reconfigurations.
 Thomas likened this to coworking businesses: these companies set up their spaces according to demand.

 The traditional workplace setup comes from the line-management structure of businesses.
 According to Thomas, this is going to change.
 Companies are moving towards project-oriented management.
 Office configurations will need to change accordingly.
 Project teams start small, grow to large numbers, and then shrink again.
-Having flexible spaces that can expand and shrink with the maturity of the project will be essential.
+Having flexible office spaces that can expand and shrink with the maturity of the project will be essential.

-Companies are looking to create more flexible spaces for their employees.
+Companies are looking to create more flexible office spaces for their employees.
 Thomas is a firm believer in this movement and understands what agility requires.
 It often starts with the decentralization of operations.
 Next, they must create supportive environments and office spaces.
 Companies also need to listen to their employees, and BASF has done so through surveys.
 Many employees would like to continue to work from home, so the CRE team is working on managing this.
 BASF’s real estate strategy is in good hands.
 It will be interesting to see how the company progresses in the future.